Advice hub. Managing anger

-It’s well known that tempers can flare at work – the kitchen in particular.
-But even during lockdown, away from work, you may find yourself getting angry.
+It’s well known that tempers can flare at work – both back and front-of-house.
+But even away from work, you may find yourself getting angry.
 You may not even know why.
 Anger can be driven by all sorts of emotions running under the surface: anxiety, confusion, depression or helplessness to name just a few.

-Although anger is often labelled as bad or negative it is a normal healthy emotion.
-But it becomes problematic when it is expressed in unhelpful ways, or repressed and grows into resentment.
-Anger is a potent feeling and our fear of it is often more concerned with the possibility of losing control or saying or doing something we later regret, whether that’s by damaging our relationships at home, or harming our career and working relationships.
+Although anger is often labelled as negative, it is a normal, healthy emotion.
+But it becomes problematic when it is expressed in unhelpful ways or repressed and grows into resentment.

-Anger is an emotion which provides vital intelligence about our immediate environment.
+Anger is an emotion which provides vital intelligence about our environment.
 It gives us the energy and motivation to take care of ourselves.
-It lets us know when we feel threatened, taken advantage of or that something is not right.
-It also feels uncomfortable; the way to lessen this uncomfortable feeling is to do something to reduce it.
+It lets us know when we feel threatened or that something is not right.
 Used well it can help us to problem solve and improve situations.

-We experience physical changes when we are angry – our heart rate speeds up, adrenaline is released and we tense our muscles.
+We experience physical changes when we are angry.
 If anger is unexpressed or turned inwards, it can lead to high blood pressure, heart problems or even depression.
 Anger tends to affect our ability to think clearly and this can lead to impulsive or destructive behaviour.
-People talk about ‘seeing red’ when they lose the capacity to reason.
-If we do not manage our anger we can become openly aggressive or passively aggressive.
-However, being angry is never an excuse for violence or bullying, and the key to managing it is becoming more aware of our feelings and taking responsibility for them.
+If we do not manage our anger, we can become openly aggressive or passively aggressive.
+However, being angry is never an excuse for violence or bullying.
+The key to managing it is becoming more aware of our feelings and taking responsibility for them.

 - Shallow breathing